mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/docs/future-work.md

 This document provides list of not implemented, nice to have features.

+- policies are now cluster wide, enforcing policies also in namespaces that must have loosen restrictions
+- support omitting of certain policies - can be done now by manual policy uninstall
+- support omitting of certain policies from PSS (enfroce PSS in Kyverno, OPA Gatekeeper and Kubewarden)
-- tested and documented supported versions in README.md
+- tested and documented multiple supported versions of Kubernetes in README.md
-- usage of mutating and generative (in case of Kyverno) policies